Why We Celebrate the Declaration of Independence.

 Back home the Declaration’s language of equality came under attack as discord over slavery intensified.
 John C. Calhoun asserted there was “not a word of truth to the statement that all men were created equal” and John Randolph of Virginia said it was a “pernicious falsehood.”
 Calhoun argued that the Declaration’s statements of equality were not necessary to its purpose.

-Abraham Lincoln answered that these statements were all the more significant because their inclusion was necessary.
+Abraham Lincoln answered that these statements were all the more significant because their inclusion was not necessary.
 Speaking at Independence Hall in 1861 he said he “never had a feeling politically that did not spring from the sentiments embodied in the Declaration of Independence.”6 Eulogizing Lincoln in 1865, Senator Charles Sumner reviewed Lincoln’s repeated reliance on the promise of the Declaration and his role in making it a reality.7

 Speaking shortly after World War II about the risks of tyranny and the looming iron curtain, Winston Churchill warned: